By Gemma Nardone

 How to become a Lexis English Homestay Host

 To be approved as a Lexis English Homestay Host, the college will arrange a time to inspect your property.
 Requirements are:

-- Each student to have a clean room to themself.
+- Each student must have a clean room of their own.

 - Preference is given to homes that are on a direct bus route to the college – no more than a 50 minute commute.